rexllz/VideoWeb/README.md

 We can get some info from request cookie:

-if we can not get the correct info from cookie , we need goto the login page
+if we can not get the correct info from cookie , we need goto the login page, and if we have the login info, the user should be lead to the userhome page (user redirect function)

 ```go
 func homeHandler(w http.ResponseWriter, r *http.Request, ps httprouter.Params)  {